The primary

 economic backgrounds have been included in our nation's schools, and the kinds

-educational programs
+of educational programs

-have been greatly diversified.
+offered in the classroom have been greatly diversified.
 These accomplishments, while

 significant, have fallen short of the educational

-vision of a universal school system
+vision of a universal school system that provides all children with equal

 access to schooling success.
 To date, efforts during the past three decades to